Share911/meteor-cordova-android-aws-examples/examples/optimized-build/base-image/README.md

                 "ecr:GetRepositoryPolicy"
             ],
             "Resource": [
-                "secret-arn", // Replace with your Secret arn "ecr-arn", // Replace with your ECR arn, the format is arn:aws:ecr:$region:$account_id:repository/$repository_name
+                "deploy-key-secrets-arn", // Replace with the ARN for the deploy key secret in Secrets Manager "google-services-secrets-arn", // Replace with the ARN for the google services secret in Secrets Manager "ecr-arn", // Replace with your ECR arn, the format is arn:aws:ecr:$region:$account_id:repository/$repository_name
                 "s3-bucket-arn" // Replace with your S3 bucket arn
             ]